 St. Edith's Church

-In 1981 Pulverbatch became part of the united benefice of Longden and Annscroft with Pulverbatch and Great Hanwood.
+In 1981 Pulverbatch became part of the united benefice of Longden and Annscroft with Pulverbatch.
+Great Hanwood was added in 2002.
 It is in the Pontesbury Deanery in the diocese of Hereford.
 Click here for 'Thought for the Month'.

 Rector: Rev'd.
 Graham Phillips, The Rectory, Plealey Lane, Longden.
 Shrewsbury.
 Shropshire.
 Tel.
 No: 01743 861003